Power BI vs Google Data Studio – Which To Pick!

 Power BI connects to a wide variety and ever-expanding list of data sources with pre-built connectors.

-Dec 21 Update: Power BI now has a Google Sheets connector which allows you to directly access your Google Sheets data in Power BI – see this article on the Google Sheets connector for Power BI more details.
+Update: Power BI now has a Google Sheets connector, so you can access your Google Sheets data in Power BI.

 Google Data Studio’s list of data sources is much smaller.